-If you need to define script options for your Internet connection, move to the 'Other' page of the Advanced settings dialog, then press Script options.
+If you need to define script options for your Internet connection, press Script options on the Other page.
 A script can automate the connection between the communicator and the server.
 See Figure 57.

 Note: Scripts are not usually required when you establish a connection.
-To find out whether you need a script, contact your ISP.
+To find out whether you need a script, contact your Internet service provider.

-Advanced settings for 'New connection' Change ► > < Proxie Login script options for Allow Use login script > Yes Use Display terminal window > Yes Edit script Done
+Advanced settings for 'New connection' Proxie Login seript options for 'New com Change ا و ج Allow Use login script ► Yes Use I Display terminal window ► Yes Edit script Done